PubInv/Gluss-Pusher/Sprint2.md

 So I am tempted to rewind my coils at present, and see if I can get significant motion that way.

+I rewound the coil, and it is much more powerful in the tighter configuration.
+I am pretty happy about that.
+Unfornuately, my lack of bearings is really creating a problem.
+I really need to create a better bearing in some way even to test this.
+Obviously you can buy them, although they are a little hard to find at low cost.

+Also, I don't be believe my program is quite operating correctly at the moment.

+* * *

+Resolved:

+I think I need to do several things:

+* A really need to create roller bearings.
+I believe I can do this out of finishing tails or other nails placed in proper holes, or by using aluminium rods (or even plastic rods.)
+* I MUST find a better way to make coils.
+If necessary, I must manufacture the frames myself.
+A proper frame HAS to have rails to keep the edges contained and MUST be stiff enough to not change diameter when wrapped tightly.
+* I can put an aluminum tube in my acrylic tube to hold my magnets precisely.
+If precise enough, we should be able to use multiple coils, which in practice may be a big advantage.